rjankie/qafedev.github.io/07_DataStoreOperations.md

     <set component-id="userStoreResult" src="user" action="set" ref="myVar"></set>
 </event>
 ```
-In the example above the variable "myVar" is assigned the value of the "storeTextFieldUser" textfield when the user clicks the button "storeButtonUser".
+In the above example the variable "myVar" is assigned the value of the "storeTextFieldUser" textfield when the user clicks the button "storeButtonUser".
-When the user clicks the button "getStoresButton" the label "userStoreResult" is assigned the value of "myVar" form the user store.
+When the user clicks the button "getStoresButton", the label "userStoreResult" is assigned the value of "myVar" form the user store.

 ### 7.4 Global storage